 Summer Housing Procedures and Policies

-- Week of May 12 — Students will be emailed their summer housing assignment offer and move-over date and key access information
+- May 16–20 — Students will be emailed their summer housing assignment offer and move-over date and key access information

-- Summer housing accommodations are located in The Residence on Fifth, Fairfax Apartments and Webster Hall — all of which are in the Oakland Community and air-conditioned.
-Singles, doubles, and triples are available.
-Students that have special needs should contact University Health Services to receive other accommodations if necessary.
+- Summer housing accommodations will be located in The Residence on Fifth.
+Depending upon availibility, additional buildings may be available.
+Doubles and triples will be offer along with a limited amount of singles.
+Students that have special needs should contact University Health Services to receive other accommodations if warranted and approved.

 - Assignments will be given based upon application date and availibility of preferences.